DilligentArch/Pdf-Ai-Agent-Langchain/README.md

-# 📄 PDF AI Agent with LangChain & Ollama
+# 📄 Chat With Your PDF

 This project is a lightweight AI agent that can read and answer questions from **any PDF document** using a Retrieval-Augmented Generation (RAG) pipeline.